-In the Sections that follow, I present basic principles of carcinogenesis, provide an overview of the immune system, including immune responses such as immunosuppression, inflammation, and oxidative stress, and discuss the intricacies of the role that the immune system plays in both the prevention and promotion of bladder cancer.
-This information provides the conceptual framework necessary to follow my ensuing analysis and understand my opinion as well as the flaws in the opinions of Dr. Gilbert and other plaintiffs' experts concerning the alleged interconnections between TCE, PCE, benzene, vinyl chloride, alone or in combination with one another, and their etiologic roles, if any, in the role of bladder cancer through immune/inflammatory mechanisms.
+In the Sections that follow, I provide an overview of the immune system, including immune responses such as immunosuppression, inflammation, and oxidative stress, and discuss the intricacies of the role that the immune system plays in both the prevention and promotion of NHL and leukemia.
+This information provides the conceptual framework necessary to follow my ensuing analysis and understand my opinion as well as the flaws in the opinions of Dr. Gilbert and other plaintiffs' experts concerning the alleged interconnections between TCE, PCE, benzene, vinyl chloride, alone or in combination with one another, and their etiologic roles, if any, in the role NHL and leukemia through immune/inflammatory mechanisms.